kickstarter/telekinesis/README.md

 Build the Gem.

-Use the `rake build:gem` task to build the complete gem, uberjar and all.
+Use the `rake gem:build` task to build the complete gem, uberjar and all.

 ```
-$ rake build:gem
+$ rake gem:build
 ```

 # Testing